siran/writing/posts/Toroidal Energy Flow in Maxwell Theory and the Emergence of String Structure.md

 non-contractible cycles.
 On such a surface, any smooth, divergence-free tangent flow is a linear flow in angular coordinates $(\theta,\phi)$.

-A standard theorem of dynamical systems on $T^2$ states:
+A standard result from the theory of dynamical systems on $T^2$
+states:

 > A linear flow on a torus has closed trajectories if and only if the slope
 > $d\theta/d\phi$ is rational.